Golgo 13 (film): Plot

 The gang plants land mines on the main road in an attempt to eliminate Aman and his police force as they head towards Isfahan.
-Golgo takes the initiative and shoots the mines before Aman arrives, detonating them and obtaining explosives.
+Golgo 13 takes the initiative and shoots the mines before Aman arrives, detonating them, killing more of Boa's henchmen and obtaining explosives.
 He arrives at Boa's hideout (a luxury mansion) and takes advantage of Boa's lookalikes having daily breakfast outdoors with many gangsters guarding them, but there are many decoys in the courtyard.
-To find out which one is the real Max Boa, Golgo shoots at the birdcage and tries to kill any decoys who approach the released small bird, thinking that it is a Boa, but is caught up by his minions and fails in his sniping.
+To find out which one is the real Max Boa, Golgo 13 shoots at the birdcage and tries to kill any decoys who approach the released small bird, thinking that it is a Boa, but is caught up by his minions and fails in his sniping.
 Catherine, who appears to protect him and provide cover, is taken by Boa's men and becomes part of the human trafficking victim.

-In order to lure Golgo out, Boa takes the women to the ruins of the temple in Persepolis and threatens to kill them one by one if he doesn't show up.
-During the standoff, Douglas kills Catherine as she said in her final words that she loves Golgo.
+In order to lure Golgo 13 out, Boa takes the women to the ruins of the temple in Persepolis and threatens to kill them one by one if he doesn't show up.
+During the standoff, Douglas kills Catherine as she said in her final words that she loves Golgo 13.
 Aman catches up with them and recognizes his wife Sheila, and while commanding the gang to surrender, he heads to the hostages alone and succeeds in freeing them, but is shot by the gangsters and dies from his wound as Sheila holds his hand, crying at the sight of her dead husband.
-Golgo chases the fleeing Boa in his car but is blocked by a helicopter piloted by Douglas.
+Golgo 13 chases the fleeing Boa in his car but is blocked by a helicopter piloted by Douglas.
 He is cornered in a desert area and manages to kill Douglas and shoot down his helicopter.
-Having lost his car in the attack, Golgo walked across Dasht-e Kavir for days without food or water, making his way through the desert.
+Having lost his car in the attack, Golgo 13 walked across Dasht-e Kavir for days without food or water, making his way through the desert.
 Lakeside at dawn, Boa, who was having breakfast on the terrace of his hideout and enjoying tea after dinner with his mistress, was shot and killed by a sniper bullet along with a small bird.
-After witnessing Boa's death from the opposite shore, Golgo walks away toward the rising sun, finally ending in tracking down the man who is responsible for kidnapping innocent women and avenging both Catherine and Aman.
+After witnessing Boa's death from the opposite shore, Golgo 13 walks away toward the rising sun, finally ending in tracking down the man who is responsible for kidnapping innocent women and avenging both Catherine and Aman.